alekseinagamoto/sparkify-redshift/README.md

 ### Database Schema

-Using the user activity and song metadata, we'll create two staging tables and a star schema optimized for queries on song play analysis.
+Using the user activity and song metadata, two staging tables and a star schema optimized for queries on song play analysis are created.
 This includes the following tables:

 - Staging tables: **events_staging**, **songs_staging**